-After five years away, Out Adventures makes another run through the most biodiverse archipelago on Earth on our Galápagos Gay Cruise in the fall of 2020.
-Here’s ten reasons you might want to set a course for adventure with us.
+Out Adventures makes another run through the most biodiverse archipelago on Earth on our Galápagos Gay Cruise in the fall of 2022.
+Here are ten reasons you might want to set a course for adventure with us.

-We’ve chartered The Grand Queen Beatriz for the week.
-It’s an intimate yacht that carries a maximum of 16 guests.
+We’ve chartered The Natural Paradise for the week.
+It’s an intimate yacht that carries a maximum of 15 guests plus crew.
 If you’ve been on our Croatia gay cruise you’ll appreciate this lavish paddle.
-Check out our Stays That Slay for more sumptuous photos and details about ‘Bea’.
+Check out our Stays That Slay for more sumptuous photos and details.

 9. Meet a gay tortoise.
 Sort of.

 Lonesome George was the rarest creature on Earth before he died.
 Rumour has it he was also a Liberace-loving poofter.
-We’ll visit his earthly remains at the Charles Darwin Research Institute, where over one hundred people work on conservation, restoration, and sustainable development projects.
+We’ll learn more about his fascinating species at the “Fausto Llerena” Tortoise Breeding Center, where dedicated staff work on conservation, restoration, and sustainable development projects.

 8. See Ecuador’s capital of Quito